Google Web Analytics REAL Time On Site & Bounce Rate

 - 1 Have you ever thought or wondered the following about your website:

-- 3 Why does accurately reporting real time on site and bounce rate for visitors visiting your website matter, you ask?
+- 3 Why does accurately reporting real-time on-site and bounce rates for visitors visiting your website matter, you ask?

-- 4 How do you fix Google Web Analytics not properly reporting both time on site and bounce rate for your website?
+- 4 How do you fix Google Web Analytics not properly reporting both times on-site and bounce rate for your website?

 For those not using Google Web Analytics or some other web analytics to measure the effectiveness of your website, then you are throwing away opportunity and opportunity to understand what your website does very well and what does not do very well.